esteechenyiwei/WUCCWEBSITE/README.md

 2019/12/30

 Worked on the About page's 3 sections.
 Used grid areas to format the page.

-Started the Committee page.
+Added icons for About page's intro section.

-Added icons for Abount page's intro section.
+Worked on the Committee page.
+Formatted the html and css files for easy addition and editing of member photos and names/positions.
+(Easier for future maintenance)